Daniel-Nikpayuk/CPPF-CTR/README.md

  </tr>
 </table>

-You'll notice other parties are included in these provincial results, but as they do not have nearly the depth of years experience I have discluded them from the main analysis.
+You'll notice other parties are included in these table results, but as they do not have nearly the depth of years experience I have excluded them from the main analysis.

 ### Federal: